ISBN and copyright explained for US and Canadian self publishing authors so that they might find peace of mind in

 ISBN – International Standard Book Number

-When you publish with First Choice Books, graphics can assign an ISBN (International Standard Book Number) unique to your book.
+When you publish with First Choice Books, we can assign an ISBN (International Standard Book Number) unique to your book.
 The ISBN identifies First Choice Books as the printer, and is available for immediate use.
 Or, if you would like to apply for your own ISBN, and list your own publishing imprint, you can do so.
 In Canada, ISBNs can be obtained through the Library and Archives Collections Canada.
 Canadian ISBNs are free.
 Start HERE for applying for an ISBN.

 In the US, American authors can obtain an ISBN through the US ISBN office.
 They cost around $100 US.
 Please note that ISBNs are international numbers: you only need one ISBN for a book to sell it anywhere in the world.
 You do not need a US ISBN to sell your Canadian book in the US, or vice versa.

 Multiple editions of the same book do require separate ISBNs.
 Examples: Hard cover, soft cover, eBook are all different editions.
 Revised and updated versions of a book also require a new ISBN, especially if the title of the book changes.

 Your book should have a copyright notice.
 It usually goes on the second page of the book, after the title page.
 Here’s the standard notice:

 Copyright ©2021 AUTHOR’S FULL NAME

 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system or transmitted in any form or by any means – electronic, mechanical, photocopying, and recording or otherwise – without prior written permission from the author.
 The exception would be brief passages by a reviewer in a newspaper or magazine or online.
 To perform any of the above is an infringement of copyright law.

 Printed and bound in Victoria, BC, Canada by First Choice Books and Victoria Bindery